SeaBoiii/seaboiii.github.io/novel/the-abix-chronicle/Chapter20.md

 ---
+layout: chapter
+novel: the-abix-chronicle
+order: 20
-title: Chapter 20 - The Fork in the Road
+Title: Chapter 20 - The Fork in the Road
-layout: default
 ---

 ## **Chapter 20: The Fork in the Road**